top of page

 David Rosand

-David Rosand is professor of art history at Columbia University.
+David Rosand is a professor of art history at Columbia University.
 His Titian will be published in 1978.

 Alvin W. Rose

-Alvin W. Rose, associate professor of sociology at Wayne State University in Detroit, has written widely for professional journals.
+Alvin W. Rose, an associate professor of sociology at Wayne State University in Detroit, has written widely for professional journals.
 His particular interests lie in social psychology and race relations.

 Arnold M. Rose

 Arnold M. Rose, editor of Human Behavior and Social Processes, which was published last year, is the author of many books on race relations, trade unionism, and sociological theory.
-He is professor of sociology at the University of Minnesota.
+He is a professor of sociology at the University of Minnesota.

 William Roseberry